-Experiments were performed by mixing the reactant and reference compounds in the apparatus by circulating the gases between the reactor and infrared absorption cell using a Teflon diaphragm pump, $\sim 12 \, \text{Imin}^{-1}$ flow rate, at a total pressure (He bath gas) of $\sim 180 \, \text{Torr}$ .
-The initial concentrations of the reaction mixture were measured by inof ~ 180 Torr.
+Experiments were performed by mixing the reactant and reference compounds in the apparatus by circulating the gases between the reactor and infrared absorption cell using a Teflon diaphragm pump, $\sim 12 \,\mathrm{L\,min^{-1}}$ flow rate, at a total pressure (He bath gas) of ~180 Torr.
 The initial concentrations of the reaction mixture were measured by infrared absorption.
-The FTIR was equipped with a low-volume (750 cm) multi-pass cell (485 cm optical pathlength).
-Infrared spectra were recorded at a spectral resolution of where the $O(^{1}D)$ yield is 0.9 (Sander et al., 2011).
-The photolysis laser fluence was measured at the exit of the reactor and was varied between 12 and 20 mJ cm-2 pulse-1 over the course of the study.
-The O3 steady-state concentration in these experiments was ~ 3 × 10 molecule cm-3 based on its measured infrared absorption.
-The residence time of the gas mixture in the reactor was ~ 6 s.
+The FTIR was equipped with a low-volume (750 cm) multi-pass cell (485 cm optical pathlength, KBr windows).
+Infrared spectra were recorded at a spectral resolution of 1 cm-1 between 500 and 4000 cm-1 with 100 coadded scans.
+A summary of the infrared spectra for the compounds included in this study is given in the Supplementary Material.
+Ozone was then added to the reaction mixture continuously by passing a small flow of He through a silica-gel trap containing O3 at 195 K. O(D) radicals were produced in the reactor by passing the output of a pulsed KrF excimer laser (248 nm) along the length of the reactor where the O( $^1$ D) yield is 0.9 (Sander et al., 2011).
+The photolysis laser fluence was measured at the exit of the reactor and was varied between 12 and 20 mJ cm $^{-2}$ pulse $^{-1}$ over the course of the study.
+The O3 steady-state concentration in these experiments was $\sim 3 \times 10^{14}$ molecule cm $^{-3}$ based on its measured infrared absorption.
+The residence time of the gas mixture in the reactor was $\sim 6$ s.
 The loss of the reactant and reference compounds was measured by infrared absorption, while the gas mixture was circulated.